 Each of our named executive officers has entered into a standard form agreement with respect to proprietary information and assignment of inventions.
 Among other things, this agreement obligates each named executive officer to refrain from disclosing any of our proprietary information received during the course of employment and to assign to us any inventions conceived or developed during the course of employment.
 With respect to Dr. Leonard, such agreement also provides that during the period of his employment and for six months thereafter, he will not compete with us and will not solicit our employees, consultants, customers or suppliers.
 Because of the Massachusetts non-compete law that became effective on, and applied to employees hired after, October 1, 2018, we separated the non-competition provisions from the other provisions in our standard form agreement.
-Accordingly, upon their respective employment commencement, we entered into the standard form agreement with Mr. Goddard, Mr. Basta, Mr. Hicks and Drs.
-Lebwohl and Sepp-Lorenzino with regards to proprietary information and assignment of inventions as previously described except that the agreement does not contain noncompetition obligations.
-With regards to non-competition obligations, we entered into separate agreements with Mr. Goddard (on October 29, 2018), Mr. Basta (on June 23, 2021), Mr. Hicks (on December 20, 2021), Dr. Lebwohl (on April 30, 2020) and Dr. Sepp-Lorenzino (on May 28, 2019) under which, as required by state law, we have agreeed to pay each of them, respectively, 50% of his or her base salary if we decide to enforce the non-competition obligation following the period of his or her respective employment; provided that any severance payments Mr. Goddard, Mr. Basta, Mr. Hicks or Drs.
-Lebwohl and Sepp-Lorenzino would be entitled to receive will be reduced by the amount that Mr. Goddard, Mr. Basta, Mr. Hicks or Drs.
-Lebwohl and Sepp-Lorenzino is entitled to receive under his or her employment agreement (described below), respectively,
+Accordingly, upon their respective employment commencement, we entered into the standard form agreement with Messrs.
+Goddard and Basta and Drs.
+Lebwohl and Sepp-Lorenzino with regards to proprietary information and assignment of inventions as previously described except that the agreement does not contain non-competition obligations.
+With regards to non-competition obligations, we entered into separate agreements with Mr. Goddard (on October 29, 2018), Mr. Basta (on June 23, 2021), Dr. Lebwohl (on April 30, 2020) and Dr. Sepp-Lorenzino (on May 28, 2019) under which, as required by state law, we have agreed to pay each of them, respectively, 50% of his or her base salary if we decide to enforce the non-competition obligation following the period of his or her respective employment; provided that any severance payments Messrs.
+Goddard and Basta or Drs.
+Lebwohl and Sepp-Lorenzino would be entitled to receive will be reduced by the amount that Messrs.
+Goddard and Basta or Drs.
+Lebwohl and Sepp-Lorenzino receives under his or her employment agreement (described below), respectively, if the non-competition agreement is enforced.